A safe and healthy home for every child

 Not all children in Aotearoa have access to a healthy, warm home.
 Too often, too many of our children are going to sleep in homes that are likely to make them sick.
 They may be damp, cold, or overcrowded.

 Without insulation in these homes, our poorest children aren't getting a fair start at life.
 Children are living in houses filled with viral pathogens and bacteria, and are being crippled by sickness such as rheumatic fever, skin infections and respiratory illnesses.
-Every night, 90,000 New Zealand children sleep in homes like this.
+In the 2018 census there were 282,228 children in Aotearoa who lived in damp housing and 237,543 in housing with mould*.

 From homeless to a record deal